-World Health Organization Collaborating Center for Healthy Housing Training and Research in the U.S.
+World Health Organization Collaborating Center for Research and Training on Housing Related Disease and Injury Prevention

 The National Center for Healthy Housing includes a Collaborating Center with the World Health Organization (WHO) within its research division.